Outdoor Movies and Concerts This Summer in Philadelphia

 Address: Various locations, Philadelphia

-Dates: June 21 & 28; July 18; August 1, 8, & 15, 2025.
+Dates: June 5, July 10 & 31, and August 8, 21 & 22, 2026.
 Pre-movie activities at 6:30 pm and screenings begin at sunset.

-Showings will include pre-movie activities, and some will involve snacks, so you won’t even need to BYOP (popcorn).
+Showings will include pre-movie activities and some will involve snacks, so you won’t even need to BYOP (popcorn).
 Movies on the Block events are free, but registration is strongly encouraged.

-Cira Green Rooftop Park
+Cira Green Rooftop Park – Movie Nights

 Address: 129 S. 30th Street, Philadelphia